-We tried the traditional conch fritters at BO’s Fish Shack and cracked conch at the Conch Republic.
+We tried the traditional conch fritters at BO’s Fish Shack and the cracked conch at the Conch Republic.
 They were delicious both ways and similar in taste and look to clams but a little bigger.

 As well as sampling the food that makes Key West famous, we had to try out a few of the bars.
 With drinking such a big part of the culture down there, it was only fair (we were being cultural).
 Sophie took us to one of her favorites on Duval Street, The Porch.

 Duval Street can get pretty rowdy but the Porch felt far removed from the fray.
 Its location is tucked away from the road in a Victorian mansion house, hidden in the shadows of the giant trees surrounding it.

 We dropped into Schooners on the waterfront one afternoon for happy hour beers and live music.
 Sitting at the bar we chatted to the bartender and some of the locals.
 Red Fish, Blue Fish had a happy hour deal on too with ridiculously cheap (and extremely strong) frozen margaritas, so we headed there before sunset one evening.

 We saw commercial fishermen coiling their nets and pleasure boats docking up after a long day cruising the warm, clear waters.
 The vibrancy of life on the water was playing out around us.

-Key West is also known for its sunsets and the best place on land to catch one is the Mallory Square on the waterfront.
+Key West is also known for its sunsets and the best place on land to catch one is Mallory Square on the waterfront.
 Hawkers and Buskers compete for business in the hour before sunset; a sense of urgency in their pandering.

-A wisp of expectation and conviviality lacing the air.
+A wisp of expectation and conviviality laced the air.
 We sat on the sea wall, pointing ourselves in the direction that the sun was going to set.
 A small island lay just offshore with a handful of opulent homes perched on its rounded hump.